luci/luci-py/appengine/swarming/README.md

           echo 'ui_client_id: "<client_id>"' > configs/services/swarming-local/CONFIGS/settings.cfg

-*   If you want to access it from another workstation, since the cliend id is whitelisted to localhost, you can `ssh workstation -L 9050:localhost:9050`.
+*   If you want to access it from another workstation, since the cliend id is allowed to localhost, you can `ssh workstation -L 9050:localhost:9050`.
     Make sure that any corp proxy is bypassed as needed.

 You can run a swarming+isolate local setup with: